-Abundance indices of blue shark caught by Japanese longline fishery from 1994 to 2021 in the North Atlantic were estimated.
+Abundance indices of blue shark caught by Japanese longline fishery from 1994 to 2021 in the South Atlantic were estimated.
 Since the catch data of sharks caught by commercial tuna longline fishery is usually underreported due to discard of sharks, the author filtered the logbook data using the similar filtering methods applied in the previous analysis.
-The nominal CPUE of filtered data was then standardized using the spatio-temporal generalized linear mixed model (GLMM) to provide the annual changes in the abundance.
+The nominal CPUE of filtered data was then standardized using the spatio-temporal generalized linear mixed model (GLMM) to provide the annual changes in the abundance of blue sharks in the South Atlantic.
 The author focused on interannual variations of the density in the model to account for spatially and annually changes in the fishing location due to the target changes of tuna and tuna-like species.
-The estimated CPUE revealed downward trend from 1994 to 2004, and then sharply increased until 2008.
-Thereafter the CPUE was stable until 2015 with annual fluctuations and then decreased in recent years.
-The estimated CPUE using the spatio-temporal model with a large amount of data collected in the wide waters in the North Atlantic is a very useful information about the abundance of blue sharks.
+The estimated CPUE revealed an upward trend from 2005 to 2011, and then downward trend until 2015.
+Thereafter the CPUE slightly decreased in recent years.
+The estimated CPUE using the spatio-temporal model with a large amount of data collected in the wide waters in the South Atlantic is a very useful information about the abundance of blue sharks.